privacyguides/privacyguides.org/docs/os/windows-overview.md

 - Enable the Group Policy `Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\Scan\Scan removable drives`.
 - Enable the Group Policy `Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\Scan\Scan network files`.
 - Enable the Group Policy `Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\Scan\Run full scan on mapped network drives`.
+- Execute `setx /M MP_FORCE_USE_SANDBOX 1` from an elevated command prompt.

 ### Account Security

 You should use a standard account for daily tasks.

+You can also use Windows Sandbox to run untrusted apps.
+Enable Windows Sandbox in Start → Settings → System → Optional Fetures → More Windows Features.
+Open Windows Sandbox in Start → Windows Sandbox.
+You can transfer files and apps into Windows Sandbox by copying them.

 ### Developer Mode